News

 On May 24, 2019, the SEC issued a $4.5 million award to one of CLG's Brazilian FCPA whistleblower clients because that client anonymously alerted the company (Biomet) that it was continuing to use corrupt distributors to win government business.
 The Wall Street Journal published an article on the $4.5 million award, which can be seen here.
 Bloomberg also published an article on the award stating: "The [CLG client] will get the money for playing a crucial role in helping the Securities and Exchange Commission uncover a bribery scandal at Biomet Inc. that spanned the globe, his attorney[] Christopher Connors . . . said in a Friday statement that didn’t identify the doctor by name.
 'Today’s award will spur many would-be foreign whistleblowers to come forward now that they know that the SEC is committed to rewarding whistleblowers' for tips tied to violations of the Foreign Corrupt Practices Act anti-bribery law, said Connors . . . ."
 The Bloomberg article can be seen here.
 In its press release, the SEC explained: “This is the first time a claimant is being awarded under this provision of the whistleblower rules, which was designed to incentivize internal reporting by whistleblowers who also report to the SEC within 120 days.”

-• May 2019: CLG Client Files Award Claim In Half-Billion Dollar Teva Settlement.
+• May 2019: Award Claim in Half-Billion Dollar Teva Settlement

 • Feb.
 2019: CLG Client Triggers Quarter Billion Dollar Settlement.